RobertGraupner/PersonalFinanceApp/README.md

 # Personal Finance App

 Personal Finance App is a comprehensive financial management tool built with modern web technologies.
 The application enables users to track expenses, manage budgets, and savings in an intuitive way.
+This is a full-stack application built with Next, TypeScript, TailwindCSS, Tanstack Query, React Hook Form and MongoDB with Mongoose.
+The project showcases my skills in building a robust and scalable application using the latest technologies.

+## Live Version

+The application is hosted on Vercel and can be accessed at: [https://personal-finance-app-ashen.vercel.app](https://personal-finance-app-ashen.vercel.app).

+Login credentials:

+- Email: test@example.com
+- Password: Password1234$

+If you want to test the application, you can use the login credentials above.
+You can also create your own account.

+## Technologies Used

+### Frontend

+- Next.js 15 - React framework for application building
+- TypeScript - static typing
+- TailwindCSS - component styling
+- React Hook Form - form management
+- TanStack Query - state and cache management
+- Framer Motion - animations
+- Recharts - charts and data visualization

+### Backend

+- MongoDB - database
+- NextAuth.js - user authentication
+- Mongoose - MongoDB ODM

+### Testing

+- Jest - unit testing
+- Playwright - end-to-end testing
+- React Testing Library - component testing

+### Development Tools

+- ESLint - code linting
+- Prettier - code formatting
+- PostCSS - CSS processing

 ## Key Features